mosaicml/streaming/docs/source/getting_started/faqs_and_tips.md

 ### Can I write datasets in parallel?
 How does this work?
 Yes, you can!
 Please see the [parallel dataset conversion](../preparing_datasets/parallel_dataset_conversion.ipynb) page for instructions.
 If you're using Spark, follow the [Spark dataframe to MDS](../preparing_datasets/spark_dataframe_to_mds.ipynb) example.

+### Is StreamingDataset's `batch_size` the global or device batch size?
+The `batch_size` argument to StreamingDataset is the *device* batch size.
+It should be set the same as the DataLoader `batch_size` argument.
+For optimal performance and deterministic resumption, you must pass `batch_size` to StreamingDataset.

 ### How can I calculate ingress and egress costs?
 Ingress costs will depend on your GPU provider, but egress costs from cloud storage are equal to the egress costs for a single epoch of training.
 Streaming is smart about how samples are partitioned, and minimizes duplicate shard downloads between nodes.
 The egress cost is calculated as: